larucheio/deploy-laravel-on-infomaniak/README.md

 # deploy-laravel-on-infomaniak

 How to deploy an Laravel app (v.
-6.x.x) on Infomaniak
+6.x.x) on Infomaniak shared hosting